 Check out the before and after shot!

-This easy hack works on all stainless steel appliances!
+This easy hack cleans all stainless steel appliances!

-Today, my lovely stainless steel refrigerator will be modeling for us (the oven and microwave wanted in, but were unfortunately too clean).
+Today, my lovely stainless steel refrigerator will be modeling for us (the oven and microwave wanted in on the sparkle action, but were unfortunately too clean).

 First, let’s take a look at the before picture of my fridge.